py-study-group/ProjectIdeas/README.md

 #### Image processing

-- Create a captcha library
+- Create a captcha library.
 - Create a library for adding watermarks to images.
 The library should have options to add both text and image watermarks.
 - Create a library to generate animated gifs from video clips.
 - Create a library that generates thumbnails for a given set of images.